Herbs to help improve memory and focus

 Looming exams or work deadlines can really run riot with our nervous system and ramp up our stress levels.
 When you then add into the mix the thought of having to memorise or regurgitate reams of information, the stress can become unmanageable.

 It’s always tempting to burn the midnight oil and reach for the classic stimulants such as coffee, sugar and chocolate.
-While they might provide some short-term relief, the long-term effects can be somewhat harmful and make us feel more exhausted and stressed.
-Thankfully, there are some top herbal heroes that you can try that will not only target the stress but also improve overall memory and cognition.
-Here are our top five brain-boosting herbs:
+While they might provide some short-term stress relief, the long-term effects can be somewhat harmful and make us feel more exhausted and stressed.
+Thankfully, there are some top herbal heroes and Ayurvedic medicines for brainpower that you can try that will not only target the stress but also improve overall concentration and cognition.
+Here are our top five brain-boosting herbs that emerge as the ultimate answer to how to improve memory power naturally:

-The mind enhancing, and nervous system soothing effects of this plant are legendary.
+The mind enhancing, and nervous system soothing effects of this plant are legendary, especially when you aspire to train your brain on how to focus better.
 Brahman is the Hindu name given to the universal consciousness and Brahma is the divinity responsible for all ‘creative’ forces in the world.
 Brahmi literally means the ‘energy’ or ‘shakti’ of Brahman.
-With brahmi deriving its name from these roots it has a lot to live up to, and it does.
-Brahmi is documented in ancient Indian texts as far back as the 6th century is widely used to promote intellect.
+With brahmi deriving its name from these roots it has a lot to live up to, and it does in terms of improving memory and focus.
+Brahmi is documented in ancient Indian texts as far back as the 6th century and is widely used as a natural remedy for people struggling with how they can improve brain function.

 This herb improves circulation to the brain, positively impacting upon cognitive functions such as memory through improving movement between nerve cells in the brain.
-Brahmi is also balancing the response of stress hormones.
+Brahmi is also balancing the response of stress hormones, thereby acting as a natural stress relief.

 Gotu kola has been used in Asia for thousands of years, both as a medicine and as a food.
-One of the earliest Ayurvedic medical texts compiled around 300 C.E, ‘Sushruta Samhita’, describes this herb as being able to improve mindfulness, revitalise consciousness and maintain youthful wit!
+One of the earliest Ayurvedic medical texts compiled around 300 C.E, ‘Sushruta Samhita’, describes this herb as being able to improve mindfulness, act as a form of stress and anxiety relief, revitalise consciousness and maintain youthful wit!

 Gotu kola improves circulation to the brain, supporting cognitive functioning such as memory and concentration whilst also protecting the brain tissue from damage caused by free radicals.
-The plant has distinctive round leaves, often described as ‘brain-shaped’, which interestingly conforms with the ‘doctrine of signatures’ – an ancient belief that herbs resemble parts of the body that they are used to treat.
+The memory plant has distinctive round leaves, often described as ‘brain-shaped’, which interestingly conforms with the ‘doctrine of signatures’ – an ancient belief that herbs resemble parts of the body that they are used to treat, making Gota kola a potent ingredient of Ayurvedic medicines for brain power.

 Gotu Kola is very similar in some ways to brahmi, in terms of its physiological effects on the brain.
 But, interestingly, gotu kola also has an effect on skin quality and so is excellent for people who experience skin break-outs as a result of stress.
-So, if you notice you accumulate a couple of extra spots, or your eczema flares up around exam time – this herb could be the perfect solution.
-Try taking this in a supplement form at the beginning of the day, at least a week before the exams get started.
+So, if you notice you accumulate a couple of extra spots, or your eczema flares up around exam time and want to know how to improve memory – this herb could be the perfect solution.

-It modulates the stress response, increases adaptive energy and nourishes the vital spirit.
+It modulates the stress response by acting as a natural stress relief, increases adaptive energy and nourishes the vital spirit.
 It is the perfect antidote to the pressures of modern life.
-It has adaptogenic qualities and improves the systemic response to physical, biological, emotional and environmental stress enabling one to enjoy more stamina and less stress.
+It has adaptogenic qualities and improves the systemic response to physical, biological, emotional and environmental stress enabling one to enjoy more stamina and ultimately improve memory and concentration.

-Tulsi is an excellent option for those of us who become very anxious about looming exams or challenges.
+Tulsi is an excellent option for those of us who become very anxious about looming exams or challenges and often find themselves trapped with the question of how to concentrate better.
 Tulsi is perfect for the emotional distress that can be caused by exam stress.
 The added benefit is that tulsi will also improve the physiological functioning of the brain and still support the enhancement of memory and learning capacity.
-Tulsi can be taken short and long term.
+Tulsi can be taken short and long term for increasing memory power naturally.
 It tastes delicious as a tea, so why not try Pukka's Tulsi Clarity when you feel yourself becoming a little anxious about the day ahead, or as a night-cap to stop a racing mind at night.

 Turmeric is a renowned super-spice.
 It targets almost every body system and works as an all-round anti-inflammatory and antioxidant.
 But why is this beneficial for the brain?
 Well, the powerful anti-inflammatory effects of turmeric, combined with its antioxidant capability mean that it is incredibly protective to the brain.
 It also boosts cardiovascular health and the circulation, including circulation to the brain.
-So, it has the ability, like brahmi and gotu kola, to enhance overall cognitive functioning whilst also providing a high level of protection.
+So turmeric, root thought to help with memory has the ability, like brahmi and gotu kola, to enhance overall cognitive functioning whilst also providing a high level of protection- a great herb for the developing brain of students who are in search of effective ways to improve memory and concentration.

-Turmeric is an excellent all-rounder and tastes delicious both in food and in tea, but can also be taken in supplement form.
+Turmeric is an excellent all-rounder and tastes delicious both in food and in tea.
 It can also prove very beneficial for the digestion, so it might be a good option for those who find that their digestion becomes a bit unsettled in times of extreme stress.
-Also, if you enjoy exercise as a form of stress relief, turmeric is well-known for improving athletic capability, through increasing blood flow and oxygen to the muscles and joints.
+Also, if you enjoy exercise as a form of stress relief and a way to improve memory, turmeric is well-known for improving athletic capability, through increasing blood flow and oxygen to the muscles and joints.

 Green tea and matcha

 Both green tea and matcha are produced from the same plant, but matcha is more concentrated.
-Both are packed with antioxidants, which help protect the system from free radical damage.
-Green tea and matcha also contain various compounds that are associated with improving heart health in addition to reducing stress and increasing alertness.
+Both are packed with antioxidants, which help protect the system from free radical damage while improving memory and focus.
+Green tea and matcha also contain various compounds that are associated with uplifting heart health in addition to stress relief and increasing alertness.

 Green tea and matcha naturally contain caffeine as they are both made from the same plant that you get regular black tea from.
-However, the difference between green tea, matcha and coffee is that the green tea and matcha contain a compound known as L-theanine, which is an amino acid that works synergistically with other compounds present in the plant such as caffeine to increase serotonin, dopamine and gamma-aminobutyric acid (GABA) in the brain, all of which significantly boost mood.
+However, the difference between green tea, matcha and coffee is that the green tea and matcha contain a compound known as L-theanine, which is an amino acid that works synergistically with other compounds present in the plant such as caffeine to increase serotonin, dopamine and gamma-aminobutyric acid (GABA) in the brain, all of which significantly boost mood and offer stress relief.

-In addition to this, L-theanine, balances the effect of caffeine and helps prevent the characteristic ‘crash’ that you get associated with coffee.
+In addition to this, L-theanine, balances the effect of caffeine and helps prevent the characteristic ‘crash’ that you get associated with coffee, making it one of the most potent compounds for improving memory and concentration.

 Green tea and matcha taste great and are the perfect alternative to coffee and energy drinks.
-Try and replace at least one with a cup of green matcha tea so that you still get your energy boost but are also giving your brain a boost too.
+Try and replace at least one with a cup of green matcha tea so that you not only get your energy boost but also relieve tension and support the brain to aid concentration.

 Ways to use plant power to enhance your day: